 |60||30 Year Term N/A||30 Year N/A||30 Year N/A|

 There are 10, 15, 20, 25, and 30 year options available from top rated carriers through age 59.
 For men and women applying age 60 or later, we recommend looking at Guaranteed Universal Life policies.
-Read more about the different types of life insurance available at MSN Money.
+Read more about the most common types of life insurance here.

 The rates below for very healthy males are guaranteed to stay level for 20 years and are based on monthly cost.
 (20 Year Level Term) The rates listed are from companies that are rated A (Excellent) or better by A.M.
 Best.